BalmungSan/Goofle/README.md

-# InvIndex
+# Goofle
-Inverted Index Algorithm in [Apache Spark](http://spark.apache.org/) And an web application for searching in the dataset.
+Inverted Index Algorithm in Apache Spark

+And a web application for searching in the dataset.

 ## Authors
 - Pedro Calle Jaramillo